Marcianosuchus: Description

 Marcianosuchus was a fairly small archosauriform.
 The holotype individual was likely not fully mature when it died, so would have been able to grow larger.
 Its femur was close to 115 mm, similar to the 127 mm femur of the euparkeriid "Turfanosuchus" shageduensis.
 The longest known femur of Euparkeria is only 65.5 mm long.

 Marcianosuchus has a body plan very similar to the similarly aged Euparkeria from South Africa.
 With the euparkeriid-like Dorosuchus from Russia, Marcianosuchus presents a generally skeletal morphology comparable to the archosaur plesiomorphic condition.

 Several generally rectangular osteoderms were found in association with the other skeletal elements of Marcianosuchus.
 These were interpreted as likely forming a paired row along the midline of the back, as in euparkeriids.

 Classification

-In their phylogenetic analysis, Sues, Spiekman & Schoch (2024) recovered Marcianosuchus as a basal member of the archosauriform clade Eucrocopoda, in a polytomy with Dorosuchus outside of the Euparkeriidae.
+In their phylogenetic analysis using the dataset of Sookias (2016), Sues et al. (2024) recovered Marcianosuchus as a basal member of the archosauriform clade Eucrocopoda, in an unresolved polytomy with Dorosuchus, Euparkeriidae, Phytosauria, and Archosauria.
 Their results are displayed in the cladogram below:

+In their 2026 description of the Brazilian Silescelida, Garcia and colleagues included Marcianosuchus in their phylogenetic analyses, recovering it closely related to Silescelida and the Chinese Halazhaisuchus in their better-resolved trees.
+Depending on the taxon sampling in their analyses, Euparkeriidae was placed as either the previous- or subsequent-diverging clade.
+One of these tress is shown below:

 Palaeoenvironment

-Marcianosuchus is known from the Röt Formation of Germany, which dates to Anisian age of the beginning of the Middle Triassic period.
-Other fossils from the formation include those of selachian fishes, temnospondyls such as Eocyclotosaurus, and reptiles including Amotosaurus Cymatosaurus, Sclerosaurus, and ctenosauriscids.
+Marcianosuchus is known from the Plattensandstein Formation of Germany, which dates to the Anisian age of the beginning of the mid-Triassic period.
+Other reptile fossils from the formation include those of Sclerosaurus (a procolophonid), Amotosaurus (a tanystropheid), undescribed juvenile rhynchosaurians, and the indeterminate, dubiuous diapsids Seemannia and Crenelosaurus.